FindMySchool LogoFindMySchool

 Best suited to academically able girls who thrive on intellectual challenge, can handle being one of many high-achievers and are ready to stretch themselves.
 The school rewards independence, resilience and intellectual curiosity.
 Girls who arrive seeking to be told what to think, or who need heavy scaffolding and reassurance, will struggle with the pace and autonomy expected.
 For the right cohort, KGGS offers an exceptional blend of academic excellence, pastoral care and character development.
 The main barrier is securing entry; once admitted, the educational experience ranks among England's best.

 Yes.
-KGGS ranks in the top 7% of schools in England for GCSE results (FindMySchool data) and the top 15% for A-level outcomes.
-72% of sixth form leavers progress to university, including one securing a place at Cambridge in a typical year.
-The school was rated Outstanding by Ofsted under the previous inspection framework.
+KGGS ranks 388th out of 3,895 schools in England for GCSE academic outcomes and 426th out of 2,549 for A-level academic outcomes (FindMySchool data).
+In the current A-level dataset, 70% of entries were graded A*-B. The school was rated Outstanding by Ofsted under the previous inspection framework.
 Parents praised pastoral care and the school's ability to balance academic ambition with genuine care for student wellbeing.

 Very competitive.
 The school receives approximately 1.5 applications for every place available (259 applications for 174 places in recent years).
 Entry is decided entirely by 11+ examination performance in Verbal and Non-Verbal Reasoning.
 Tutoring has become nearly universal among families seeking entry.
 Girls living within 12 miles of the school benefit from distance prioritisation after the entrance exam; those further away face steeper odds.